apache/accumulo-examples/README.md

 2. Follow [Accumulo's quickstart][quickstart] to install and run an Accumulo instance.
-   Accumulo has an [accumulo-client.properties] in `conf/` that must be configured as the examples will you use this file to connect to your instance.
+   Accumulo has an [accumulo-client.properties] in `conf/` that must be configured as the examples will use this file to connect to your instance.

 3. Review [env.sh.example] in to see if you need to customize it.
 If `ACCUMULO_HOME` & `HADOOP_HOME`
    are set in your shell, you may be able skip this step.
 Make sure `ACCUMULO_CLIENT_PROPS` is